Independent pricing guide. Not affiliated with Hotjar or Contentsquare. Pricing verified April 2026.

 Can you use Hotjar and FullStory together?

-You can run both simultaneously, but there are trade-offs.
-Running two behavior tracking scripts adds weight to your pages (60-100ms combined load impact).
-Some teams use Hotjar's Ask product for surveys alongside FullStory for analytics, but this costs more than using FullStory alone.
-In most cases, choosing one plus Microsoft Clarity (free) for basic heatmaps makes more sense.
+You can run both, but it rarely makes sense.
+Running two behavior tracking scripts adds 60-100ms combined load impact.
+Some teams use Hotjar Ask for surveys alongside FullStory for analytics, but this costs more than using FullStory alone.
+A better combination: FullStory for analytics plus Microsoft Clarity (free) for basic heatmaps.

 Which tool is better for e-commerce?

-FullStory is generally better for e-commerce because it captures every session (no sampling), includes purchase funnel analysis, and has frustration detection that identifies specific checkout issues.
-Hotjar works for smaller e-commerce sites where qualitative insights about specific pages are sufficient, but the session sampling makes it unreliable for conversion rate optimization at scale.
+FullStory.
+It captures every session (no sampling), includes purchase funnel analysis, and has frustration detection that identifies specific checkout issues.
+Hotjar works for smaller e-commerce sites where qualitative insights are sufficient, but session sampling makes it unreliable for conversion rate optimization at scale.

 Does FullStory offer a free plan?